nasa-jpl/ION-DTN/gh-pages/docs/Known-Issues.md

 ### CRC ###

-* ION implementation currently default will apply CRC to Primary Block but not the Payload Block.
+* ION implementation currently default will apply CRC16 to Primary Block but not the Payload Block.
 To apply CRC to the Payload Block, a compiler flag needs to be set when building ION.
 There are currently no mechanism to dynamically turn on/turn off CRC without recompiling ION.

+## Testing & Configuration ##

+* When developing and testing ION in a docker container with root permission while mounting to ION code residing in a user's directory on the host machine, file ownership may switch from user to `root`.
+This sometimes leads to build and test errors when one switches back to the host's development and testing environment.
+Therefore, we recommend that you execute the `make clean` and `git stash` command to remove all build and testing artifacts from ION 's source directory before exiting the container.

 ## Reporting Issues ##